webcodesk/webcodesk/BeginnerTutorial.md

 After clicking the `Create` button you will see a console output of the project's creating process.
 These lines fully correspond to the output you see when creating the project with Create React App.

-When the process of copying and modules installing is over, the newly created project will open on the screen.
+When the process of copying and installing is over, the newly created project will open on the screen.

 <img src="./img/pic3.png?raw=true" />